cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Blinding is done multiplicatively.

-`Blind` is implemented as follows (note that the metadataTag, taken as an input, is an optional value.
-If no metadataTag is provided by the client, an empty string is sent as output).
+`Blind` is implemented as follows:

 ~~~
 Input: